Mikejo5000/vsts-docs-pr/docs/work/customize/import-process/resolve-errors.md

 ```
 Because both fields share the same reference name, ```refname="MyCompany.CustomFields.Foo" ```,
 they must also specify the same friendly name ``` <FIELD name="Foo"  ``` across all processes
-that have been imported or will be imported to VSTS.
+that have been imported or will be imported to Azure Codex.

 <a id="TF402580"></a>
 ### TF402580: You can only use the name *[witName]* for a single work item type.